scorchinbeans/Python-ircbots/README.md

 be rewarded with high positions in its government.

+If donald trump and his friends and cronies are not removed, as soon as possible, then I will add a new stipulation to remove the contractual privileges of those who would kill tear them down.

 Im sorry this is the first antics i ever open sourced except that one irc wolbot thing.
 I guess that was partly